 But when I landed a position as a secretary with a government agency, all that began to change.
-All of a sudden, I found myself surrounded by nothing but ambitious, successful women.
+All of a sudden I found myself surrounded by nothing but ambitious, successful women.
 Women interested in bringing each other up, instead of pulling each other down.
-My boss, Gloria, was such a woman.
-She encouraged me to go to school and get my degree.
+My supervisor Gloria was such a woman.
+She encouraged me to go to school and pursue my degree.
 She taught me that everything is negotiable and that I should always approach life with a “can-do” attitude.

 It Takes A Village